christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 print(a)   # a is still 2
 ```

 Python is a special language in that how you indent your lines (how many spaces you have before the first character on a line) matters.
-Therefore, the code below is different from the code above.
+Therefore, the code below will print the value of _a_ only if the `if` block is executed.

 ```python
 a = 5